ethereum/consensus-specs/specs/simple-serialize.md

 ### `Bitlist[N]`

 Note that from the offset coding, the length (in bytes) of the bitlist is known.
-An additional `1` bit is added at position `N` where `N` is the legnth of the bitlist so that the length in bits will also be known.
+An additional `1` bit is added to the end, at index `e` where `e` is the length of the bitlist (not the limit), so that the length in bits will also be known.

 ```python
 array = [0] * ((len(value) // 8) + 1)